DaDebias/speciale/README.md

 # Men have careers, women have families: An investigation of bias in Danish pre-trained word embeddings

-This GitHub repository includes all Python code that was used for the analysis that was part of the thesis "TMen have careers, women have families:
+This GitHub repository includes all Python code that was used for the analysis that was part of the thesis "Men have careers, women have families:
-An investigation of bias in Danish pre-trained word embeddings
+An investigation of bias in Danish pre-trained word embeddings".

-".

 The analysis is stored in three code files:
 1) "Exploratory analysis" - code for the exploratory analysis.
 This code makes t-SNE plots for all the six pre-trained word embedding models investigated.
 This code is described in the section called "Exploratory data analysis with t-SNE"